This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Instructions

 - In a large mixing bowl or the bowl of your stand mixer with the paddle attachment, combine a very soft stick of unsalted butter with sugar and almond extract.
 Beat until creamy.
-Note: this dough can be very hard to work with if the butter is not soft, so ensure your butter is pulled from refrigeration WELL BEFORE you plan to bake.
+(This dough can be very hard to work with if the butter is not soft, so ensure your butter is pulled from refrigeration well before you plan to bake.)

 - Use your fingers or a spatula to scrape the dough onto a work surface.
 Knead the dough 4 or 5 times then pat it into the plastic-lined 8 x 8-inch baking dish.
 Use the plastic film overhangs to lift the dough out of the pan and onto a work surface.
-Use your rolling pin VERY LIGHTLY and without pressing down with a whole lot of force to smooth the surface of the dough.
-If using additional nonpareils on the top, sprinkle over now and gently press into the dough.
+Use your rolling pin very lightly to smooth the surface of the dough.
+(If using additional nonpareils on the top, sprinkle over now and gently press into the dough.)

 Notes